sherlockhoatszx/TimeSeriesPredctionUsingDeeplearning/README.md

 It seems i should redisgn a new neurons network.seq2seq ? distributedtime wraper were the tools on hand right now.
 What your suggestion ?
 You can launch new issue and we discuss about it.

+11.15 update : Solution: Using keras time-distributed-Dense neurons structure, It performs acceptable to predict within 5 days.
+After 5days , the longer to predict, the lower accuracy.